bebenlebricolo/events-manager/trunk/readme.txt

 17. Dashboard graph widget for quick review of your event bookings with tons of meaningful data views.

 == Changelog ==
+= 6.3 =
+* fixed mobile display issue for selecting list views from search toolbar
+* added grid view for events and locations
+* tweaked code to run view logic through functions and filters making it easier to add new views
+* fixed pagination issues when in a different than default view

 = 6.2.1 =
 * bugfix for graphs comparing time periods showing same period for both datasets